naninovel/docs/docs/api/index.md

 ## stopBgm

 #### Summary
-Stops playing a background music.
+Stops playing a BGM (background music) track with the provided name.

+#### Remarks
+When music track name (BgmPath) is not specified, will stop all the currently played tracks.

 #### Parameters